• Skip to primary navigation

 Avoid punishment leash training

 The temptation to punish your dog for acting up would be high.
-The thought of using a choke chain, shock, and prong collar would be high on your list of corrective retraining techniques.
+Using a choke chain, shock, and prong collar would be high on your list of corrective retraining techniques.
 But this should not be among your training tools.

 Choose the right leash